prod-feng/slurm_tools/README.md

 It is supposed to run in CRONTAB jobs, every 10 minuets.
 Sampling a jobs GPU utilization,if all 6 samples are all below, say 20%, then send email to this user.

+It needs to SSH login yo all GPU nodes to run nvidia_smi command, so the user who want to run needs to be able to login to all nodes, like in a white list, or root.

 ```
 usage: gpu_job_monitor.py  [-h] [-v] [--debug] [--dry-run] [--state-file STATE_FILE] [--lock-file LOCK_FILE]